If you want to grow your email list fast, you're in the right place.

 Here's a much better workflow: Traffic -> Blog Post -> Email List -> Sales

-You could have the hottest signup form ever, but if the reader doesn't want what you're offering, it just doesn't matter.
 In order to get signups, you need to give away something in exchange for their email address.
 The freebie you give away is called a lead magnet.

 Here are some examples of lead magnets you can give away:

-3. content upgrades for the win
+3. Content upgrades for the win

 Lead magnets are nice, but nothing converts better than a content upgrade.